-Underlying all of the tools on StockCharts.com is our extensive price database.
-It contains data for over 50,000 different ticker symbols.
+Underlying all of the tools on StockCharts.com is our extensive price database, which contains data for over 50,000 different ticker symbols.
 After each trading day, over 1 million new data items are added to the database.
 It is important to understand how this data is organized in order to take full advantage of our website.

 Currently, StockCharts has access to data from the following markets:

 We have datasets for most ticker symbols in each of the markets we cover, but that doesn't necessarily mean we have all ticker symbols.
-We do not automatically provide data for extremely low priced stocks since technical analysis techniques do not work with such stocks and the charts for those stocks can be extremely misleading.
+We do not automatically provide data for extremely low-priced stocks since technical analysis techniques do not work with such stocks and the charts for those stocks can be extremely misleading.

-If there is a ticker symbol for a stock in a market that we cover that you would like to see and we do not have that symbol in our database, you can request that we add that symbol by using our Symbol Request form.
+If there is a ticker symbol for a stock in a market we cover that you would like to see and we do not have that symbol in our database, you can request that we add that symbol by using our Symbol Request Form.

-We offer real-time data from two different sources: exchange real-time data for NYSE/Nasdaq/TSX/LSE/NSE and BATS real-time data.
+We offer real-time data from two different sources: exchange real-time data for NYSE/Nasdaq/TSX/LSE/NSE and BATS real-time data for NYSE/Nasdaq.

 BATS real-time data is provided by the BATS exchange for no additional charge.
-BATS data is used for our Free, Basic and Extra service packages.
 BATS data is only available for US stocks.
 For liquid stocks, BATS data is very similar to NYSE/Nasdaq data.
-For thinly traded stocks, BATS data can differ significantly.
-Finally, BATS data quotes do not contain useful volume information so we do not display volume on BATS charts.
+For thinly-traded stocks, BATS data can differ significantly.
+BATS data quotes do not contain useful volume information, so we do not display volume on BATS charts.
 We highlight BATS real-time data bars in yellow.
 Click here for more information about the BATS real-time data available on our site.

 Subscribers can create charts using any of the time periods listed above.
 Non-members can only chart daily and weekly bars.